 To be a personal trainer requires progressing to Level 3.
 As well as giving a deeper knowledge of anatomy and nutrition, Level 3 gives the training for those who qualify to be able to plan and deliver successful workouts to their clients.
 If you do not hold a Level 3 personal training certificate, you are not able to call yourself a personal trainer.

-2.)
-It doesn’t have to stop at Level 3
+Personal training courses don’t have to stop at Level 3

 You can take your personal training career further with the Level 3 Diploma in Exercise Referral.
 This course is designed for fitness professionals and personal trainers who wish to join their local register and work with people who’ve been medically referred onto an exercise programme.
 With the Level 3 Diploma in Exercise Referral, you can then go on to Level 4, which looks at two key areas that affect a lot of people, opening up new client bases:

 - Diabetes and obesity – train to gain the skills and the insight to help clients better manage obesity or diabetes.

 - Lower back pain – learn how to prescribe, plan, conduct and review programmes to address the needs of clients with low back pain.

 You can also become a Life Coach as well as a personal trainer with Neuro Linguistic Programming (NLP).
 This requires training your client’s mindset as well as their muscles.
 With modules on human psychology, counselling and stress management, you will be equipped to help clients across all areas of their lives, from quitting smoking to managing stress.

 What are CPD courses in the fitness industry?

 CPD stands for Continuing Professional Development.
 CPD is a way for exercise professionals to demonstrate that they continue to learn and develop throughout their careers, and keep their knowledge up to date.